 Coupland Cardiff Asset Management LLP ("CCAM") has been appointed as the Company's Investment Manager and Alternative Investment Fund Manager (the "Investment Manager" or the "AIFM").
-CCAM is regulated by the Financial Conduct Authority.
+CCAM is authorised and regulated by the Financial Conduct Authority.

-The Investment Manager is appointed under a contract subject to twelve months' notice with such notice not to expire prior to the third anniversary of first admission of the Ordinary Shares to trading on the London Stock Exchange.
-Thereafter, the Investment Management Agreement is subject to not less than six months' written notice.
+The Investment Manager was initially appointed under a contract subject to twelve months' notice with such notice not to expire prior to the third anniversary of first admission of the Ordinary Shares to trading on the London Stock Exchange.
+From 15 December 2018 the Investment Management Agreement has been subject to not less than six months' written notice.